Please Please Me: 50th anniversary

 In 2013, the album's 50th anniversary was celebrated by modern artists re-recording the album in just one day, as the Beatles recorded it 50 years earlier.
 Stereophonics recorded a cover of the album's opening track, "I Saw Her Standing There".
-It and the other recordings were broadcast on BBC Radio 2, and a documentary about the re-recording of the Beatles' debut album was broadcast on BBC Television.
+This and the other recordings were broadcast on BBC Radio 2, and a documentary about the re-recording of the Beatles' debut album was broadcast on BBC Television.

 Track listing

 All songs written by McCartney–Lennon, except where noted.
 Track lengths per Jean-Michel Guesdon and Philippe Margotin and lead vocals per Ian MacDonald.

 Personnel

 According to Ian MacDonald and Mark Lewisohn: